Akira5Kitaoka/Akira5Kitaoka-en.github.io/index.md

 - I posted the following paper on arXiv (April 23, 2025):

-[8] Akira Kitaoka, Minimization of curve length through energy minimization using finite difference and numerical integration in real coordinate space, preprint.
+[10] Akira Kitaoka, Minimization of curve length through energy minimization using finite difference and numerical integration in real coordinate space, preprint.
 [[arXiv:2504.15566](https://arxiv.org/abs/2504.15566)]

-- I will participate [JSAI2025](https://www.ai-gakkai.or.jp/jsai2025/).
-I will present the followings:

-[18] Akira Kitaoka, Yuzuru Okajima, Yoichi Sasaki, Rin Takano, Counterfactual Explanation Based on Paths via Curve Energy Minimization (Japanese), [JSAI2025](https://confit.atlas.jp/guide/event/jsai2025/subject/1Win4-97/advanced), \[1Win4-97\], May 27, 2025. \[[Errata & Comment](https://akira5kitaoka.github.io/papers/JSAI2025_energy_minimization_CE/JSAI_energy_minimization_CE_errata.pdf)\]

-[19] Ryuta Matsuno, Akira Kitaoka, Keita Sakuma, Masakazu Hirokawa, Learning Nonlinear Regression Model from Two-Sample Averaged Data (Japanese), [JSAI2025](https://confit.atlas.jp/guide/event/jsai2025/subject/2L4-GS-1-05/advanced), \[2L4-GS-1-05\], May 28, 2025.

 <!-- There are no plans to present any performances at this time (while they are still available). -->